lescuer97/nutmix/README.md

 ## Purpose of this project

 I saw the work made by calle on the Cashu protocol and was fascinated by the awesomeness of the project.
 So I decided to make an implementation of the mint in Go.

-I am attempting to make all the
-NUTs available as well as some other ideas such as: Monero and FIAT ecash.
+I'm also attempting to make all NUTs available as well as some other ideas such as: Monero and FIAT ecash.

 ## Supported NUTs